radudumitrache/ab-academy-backend/documentation/admin endpoints documentation/18-chat.md

 { "content": "Of course!
 Your score was 87/100." }
 ```

 The admin must own the chat (`admin_id` matches).
-The message is broadcast in real-time to the student.
+The message is broadcast in real-time to both the student and the admin via the private Pusher channel `chat.{id}`.

 **Response** `200`:
 ```json